Hong Kong through the Looking Glass: A Series on Sustainable Planet, People, and Prosperity

 The San Gabriel Mountains often were invisible when I lived in Los Angeles in the late 80’s.
 “That’s not necessarily pollution,” a California friend told me.
 “Sometimes it’s ocean fog and humidity.”
 Hmmm.
 She came from San Francisco and it might be true for that city.
 But for most parts of greater LA like Ontario in the eastern half of the megalopolis, 45 miles (72 km) from the ocean and only 4 miles (6.5 km) from the mountains, it’s hard to believe that fog was the culprit when the range couldn’t be seen.
 I’ve read and hope that the air in LA is better now.

 Before coming to Hong Kong I’d heard that its air quality is poor.
 Nevertheless when I arrived and had trouble seeing the wind turbine on Lamma or even the island itself 3 km (2 miles) away from our apartment windows I gave air quality the benefit of the doubt.
-The 80% humidity typical at that time of year was definitely higher than Tucson’s usual 35%.
+The 80 percent humidity typical at that time of year was definitely higher than Tucson’s usual 35 percent.
 That coupled with ocean effects (which keep Hong Kong’s day and night temperatures within about a 5°C (9°F) range) could create atmospheric conditions leading to decreased visibility.

 To give some perspective, Reuters reports that during its recent pollution spike Harbin’s air pollution reading for PM2.5 (fine suspended particles) was around 1,000 and last winter Beijing’s peaked at greater than 900.
 Hong Kong’s, Los Angeles’s, and Tucson’s 2012 24-hour average maximums were 210, 58.7, and 27.7 respectively.